Owego Apalachin Central School District (2020)

 Creating systems of intervention to provide students with additional time and support for learning

 Throughout virtual learning, our teachers tried to continue the best practices for Intervention and Extended Learning that they had already established.
 Thankfully, teachers were still able to meet with students in small groups through Zoom break-out rooms.
 Because students were continually being monitored, teachers knew what students needed interventions or extensions of learning.
 Continuous monitoring and intervening during lessons helped provide the most successful learning by students.
-Regualarly scheduled PLC meetings provided opportunities for teachers to discuss how best to intervene virtually and to share ideas for what they were finding to be successful interventions.
+Regualarly scheduled collaboratove team meetings provided opportunities for teachers to discuss how best to intervene virtually and to share ideas for what they were finding to be successful interventions.
 Teachers were still able to meet virtually to discuss Tier 2 and Tier 3 interventions.
 Any meeting that could be held in person, could also be held on Zoom.
-Teachers could also collaborate with parents this way.
+Teachers also collaborated with parents this way.

 Students could receive additional support and time outside of the initial teaching of a lesson.
-One area our district has been working on is having students begin to monitor their own learning.
+One area our district has been working on is having students monitor their own learning.
 With virtual learning, many students saw the benefit of monitoring themselves and identifying any areas of confusion.
 This was especially true at the secondary level.
 For intervention, students could watch a video of a lesson again to clarify information for them.
 Small groups could meet with teachers in virtual breakout rooms.
 Teachers could provide additional resources and practice for students if needed.
 Teachers did whatever would best benefit students.

 Similarly, teachers also provided extensions for students who had already mastered new skills being taught.
 It was important to try to keep students motivated while learning virtually and our teachers went to great lengths to provide age-appropriate, interesting opportunities for students to continue learning in new ways.